The Bachelorette's Jillian Harris Is Engaged

 Everything is coming up roses for Jillian Harris this Christmas holiday.

-The Bachelorette star got engaged to her longtime boyfriend Justin Pascutto over the holiday weekend.
+The Bachelorette star got engaged to her longtime boyfriend Justin Pasutto over the holiday weekend.

 " Well THAT was SOME Christmas morning!!!!!
 OH MY GOD my heart cannot handle this much LOVE!"
 Jillian shared on Instagram after her proposal at the Opus Hotel in Vancouver. "@slipperygoose you've made me the HAPPIEST girl in the world. #Finally #ISimplyAskedForOneThingForChristmas."